MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-file-cpp.md

 Some applications may need to perform operations on behalf of a delegated user identity.
 The `mip::ProtectionSettings` class allows the application to define the delegated identity *per handler*.
 Previously, the delegation was performed by the engine classes.
 This had significant disadvantages in application overhead and service round trips.
 By moving the delegated user settings to `mip::ProtectionSettings` and making that part of the handler class, we eliminate this overhead, resulting in better performance for applications that are performing many operations on behalf of diverse sets of user identities.

-If delegation isn't required, then simply pass `mip::ProtectionSettings()` to the **SetLabel** function.
+If delegation isn't required, then pass `mip::ProtectionSettings()` to the **SetLabel** function.
 If delegation is required, it can be achieved by creating a `mip::ProtectionSettings` object and setting the delegated mail address:

 ```cpp
 mip::ProtectionSettings protectionSettings;